In today’s increasingly competitive and online-savvy marketplace, a video resume can help you stand out.

 - Use quality equipment.
 If you decide to stand in front of the camera, use a good mic and camera, light the scene properly and film somewhere quiet.

 - Slow down.
 Most of us have a tendency to speed up when we’re nervous or uncomfortable.
 Slow down.
 Remember, you can take as many takes as it takes (now say that three time fast.)

 - Include relevant links.
 The video resume grabbed their attention.
 It’s time to bring it home.
 Include links to your resume, your portfolio and relevant social media channels.

 - Be yourself.
 Working for a company is a two-way street.
 You need to fit well together.
 Breathe, relax and be yourself.
 Easy, right?

 PLEASE DON’T DO THIS

-Or, you can jump straight in and use our personal explainer resume template!
+Or, you can jump straight in and use either our Video Resume template or our Personal Explainer Resume template!
 To make your video stand out, use concrete examples.
 This is the time to get down to specifics and show the viewer how you can get the same kind of results for their company.